aclements/latexrun/README.md

   output, like from make, by acting as a pass-through until the "This is (pdf)TeX" line up to the "Transcript written on" line (or anything else that can end TeX's log output).

-* Often TeX recovers too well from fatal errors like undefined control sequences.
-If the document needs, say, three iterations, it will still build for three iterations and only *then* will latexrun report the fatal error and non-zero exit status.
-If a non-zero exit status is stable, we could stop right away, but I don't know if it is.